-The cumulative total page views of all websites operated by the local authority for the period from 1/1/2019 to 31/12/2019 obtained from a page tagging on-site web analytics service or equivalent.

-- The total number of social media users who, at 31/12/2019, were following the local authority on any social media sites (e.g. Facebook, Twitter, LinkedIn, Pinterest, Google Plus+, Tumblr, Instagram).
-If the LA does not have any social media presence, this fact should be stated.
-In the case of Facebook, only count 'fans' or 'friends' and not 'likes'. - The number of social media accounts operated by the local authority (this data will not be included in the Table but will be used to provide context).
+- The cumulative total page views of all websites operated by the local authority for the period from 1/1/2021 to 31/12/2021 obtained from a page tagging on-site web analytics service or equivalent; - The total number of social media users who, at 31/12/2021, were following the local authority on any social media sites (e.g. Facebook, Twitter, LinkedIn, Pinterest, TumbIr, Instagram).
+If the local authority does not have any social media presence, this fact should be stated.
+In the case of Facebook, only count 'fans' or 'friends' and not 'likes'; - The number of social media accounts operated by the local authority (this data will not be included in the Table but will be used to provide context).

-Note: Please obtain the number of Twitter followers at 31/12/2019 before 31 March 2020.
+Please obtain the number of Twitter followers at 31/12/2021 before 31 March 2022.